abdualrhman/uncertainty-quantification_for_deep_learning/README.md

-# classification-uncertainty-quantification
+# Uncertainty Quantification in Deep Learning

-A short description of the project.
+This repository contains the code used in the production of results for the thesis "Uncertainty Quantification in Machine Learning Models Using Conformal Prediction".

 ## Project Organization